marzooqy/anycrc/README.md

 | fastcrc | 0.670 | 633.75 | 38.234 |
 | crcmod-plus | 0.668 | 635.19 | 38.148 |

 Tested on a 12th generation Intel i7 processor.
 Parallel performance will depend on your system.

+#### Notes

-Note that parallelism is disabled when the length of the input data is under 20k, as the serial method is faster in that case.
+\- Parallelism is disabled when the length of the input data is under 20k, as the serial method is faster in that case.

+\- The macOS build only supports the serial version.